Policies and Procedures

 4.2 Development of Pay and Reward Strategy

-4.3 Job Evaluation and Pay Grades
+4.3 Job evaluation and pay grades

-4.3.1 Job evaluation is a systematic way of determining the value / worth of a job in relation to other jobs within an organisation.
+4.3.1 Job evaluation is a systematic way of determining the value of a job in relation to other jobs within an organisation.
 It aims to make a systematic comparison between jobs to assess their relative worth for the purpose of establishing a rational pay structure and pay equity between jobs.

 4.4 Market pay supplements

-4.4.1 The use of a job evaluation scheme enables the Council to set appropriate remuneration levels based on internal job size relativities within the Council.
+4.4.1 The use of a job evaluation scheme enables PCC to set appropriate remuneration levels based on internal job size relativities within the Council.
 However, from time to time, in exceptional circumstances it may be necessary to take account of the external pay market in order to attract and retain employees with particular experience, skills and qualifications, where these are in short supply.

 4.5 Honoraria

-4.5.1 There may be occasions when an employee is asked to carry out the full duties of an alternative post or duties which are additional to those of their substantive post for a period of time.
+4.5.1 There may be occasions when an employee is asked to carry out the full duties of an alternative post or duties additional to those of their substantive post for a period of time.
 In such circumstances, payments of Acting-Up allowances and Honoraria shall be in line with Section 4 of the Pay Structure Maintenance Policy.

 4.6 Pay and performance